 The Community House was a built in 1932 by the Canteen Co, 1711 Camp Pocahontas as known The C.C.Camp.
-Many things happen back then the Mason house had meetings and the Pocahontas City Government had meeting started the with a part-time Mayor with council members...
-Records show that many used the Community House for many activities..
-Also in the spring of 1941 the School of College known as the beginning of the Southern Baptist College and then moved to Walnut Ridge old airbase in 1948 known today as The Williams Baptist University..
-The building has a lot of history.
+Many things happen back then the Mason house had meetings and the Pocahontas City Government had meeting started with a part-time Mayor.
+Records show that many used the Community House for many activities.
+In the spring of 1941 the School of College known as the beginning of the Southern Baptist College and then moved to Walnut Ridge old airbase in 1948 known today as The Williams Baptist University Walnut Ridge Arkansas..
+The building is a historical building.

 In the spring of 1941, H. E. Williams pastor of the First Baptist Church of Pocahontas Arkansas, was moved in a strange and powerful manner by the vision of a school such as Southern Baptist College, at the particular location.
 The beautiful and specious building was offered by the city government.
 After this, Rev. Williams and Rev. G.E.
 Neely went afield to many leading pastors of Northast Arkansas and Southeast Missouri.
 The vision found ready acceptance in many hearts and minds.
 The response to the proposal was so overwhelming that, at Founders'organization for the opening of the school.
 Again the interest was shown in that the college was opened on Sept, 10th, of that year, instead of at the originally planned January, 1942, opening date.
 An all time Arkansas record for college openings was set; students from several other states were matriculated.